Yaya-py8/CAZArtefact/causalimpact.md

 print("Creating hourly zoo object...") data_zoo_hourly <- zoo(data[, -which(names(data) == "datetime")], order.by = data$datetime)

-# --- 5. !!
-NEW STEP: Aggregate to Daily Averages !! ---
+# --- 5.
+Aggregate to Daily Averages and Interpolate ---
-print("Aggregating data to daily averages...")
+print("Aggregating data to daily averages and interpolating...")

-# Define a "safe mean" function that returns NA if the whole day is missing
-# This prevents 'NaN' from mean(na.rm=TRUE) on an all-NA day
 safe_mean <- function(x) {
   if (all(is.na(x))) {
     return(NA_real_)